How to handle your toddler’s tantrums

 Tantrums can occur when your toddler has taken the ninth leap in his mental development (almost 15 months).
 To avoid having an impossible toddler later on, it is important to start setting rules and boundaries from this big leap in toddlerhood to prevent tantrums.

 Toddlers can have tantrums.
 It’s kind of part of the deal, but no one is waiting for a child who throws himself on the floor ten times a day, furious and screaming.
 This article tells you how to deal with your toddler’s tantrum.
+Want more insight into your toddler’s mental development and how you can support him during these fussy periods?
+Download our app.

 1. Distract your toddler if you feel a tantrum coming